LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ```

 NASA says this is about how far you should go with these conditionals, but sometimes it is unavoidable.
-If you must use them beyond the standard header guard, all `#else, #elif, and #endif` must reside in the same file as their `#if or #ifdef`.
+If you must use them beyond the standard header guard, all `#else, #elif, and #endif` must reside in the same file as their `#if or #ifdef`, and their use should be limited.
-A max limit of 2 is prefered.
-Adding too many conditional compilations will exponentially create test cases.
+Adding too many conditional compilations will exponentially increase how much testing will be done because there are the number of conditonals to the power of 2.
-On the topic of header files, MISRA C 2004 rules 8.1, 8.8, 19.1, 19.2, 19.15, 20.1 explains more details.
-//go a little more into header file practices
+NASA gives an example of 10 conditional compilations creating 2^10 possible versions which would be 1,024 things to test.

 #### Token Pasting

 Token pasting is probably something most new people to C haven't even heard about.
 Its usage is defined by using "##" inside the #define macro.
 This operation takes two tokens and concatenates them into one token.
-A define like `#define combine(arg1, arg2) arg1 ## arg2` would combine arg1 and arg2 into one token.
+Example: `#define combine(arg1, arg2) arg1 ## arg2`
+This example would combine arg1 and arg2 into one token.
-For example these two examples would print out 3.
+In these two examples both would print out 3.
 ```
 #define xy 3
 #define combine(arg1, arg2) arg1 ## arg2